-This is the best quick and easy spelt naan recipe and it’s yeast-free too.
-It takes one third less time to make without the yeast.
+This is the best quick and easy spelt naan recipe and it's yeast-free too.
+It takes about one-third less time to make without the yeast.

 We have several recipes on our site you might enjoy eating along with this clean eating naan recipe.
-Including our Indian Saag Recipe, Easy Yellow Curry Recipe with Chicken, or Best Slow Cooker Paleo Chicken Tikka Masala.
+Including our Indian Saag Recipe, Simple Coconut Curry Chicken Recipe, or Chicken Tikka Masala Recipe.

 I love how fast this Clean Eating naan bread comes together since they don't have yeast.
 They are really easy too.